MyOxygen/MyOxygen-Flutter-Libraries/README.md

   git:
     url: https://github.com/MyOxygen/MyOxygen-Flutter-Libraries.git
     path: quickdialogs
-    ref: 17ffd2b87a957981d136af3e56df3dd5bf32f215 # version 0.0.2
+    ref: QuickDialogs-v0.0.2
 ```

-According to the docs, you can use other forms of referencing (like tags, branch names, header names etc) to specify which version of the package you wish to use.
-I haven't manage to get other references working (as of 20 Sep 2019), but I can confirm using the commit reference works.
+The full list of tags can be obtained using the `git tag` terminal command.

 ### Commiting Package Changes

 Because this repository contains multiple packages, each commit for each library is saved to the main repository's commit history.
 This makes it difficult to track commits for each library, and it means any breaking changes will be difficult to find from commit to commit.
 To mitigate this, it is necessary to properly commit changes with adequate messages.
 Simply having a message like *Added a null-check* does not give sufficient information (which library was changed, where was this change made, etc).

-To prevent commits being lost in the "Commit History", hte following format is proposed:
+To prevent commits being lost in the "Commit History", the following format is proposed:

 ```
 [<PackageName>] <Commit message>